seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 });
 ```

-But our test fails because none of the inputs are marked as required, lets add that now making our tests pass, the good thing about the `toBeRequired()` is it works with `aria-required` or `required` attributes, the attribute doesnt matter just if its required or not.
+Our test fails though because none of the inputs are marked as required, lets add that now making our tests pass, the good thing about the `toBeRequired()` matcher is it works with `aria-required` or `required` attributes, the attribute doesn't matter just if its required or not.

 ```diff
 ...